algorandfoundation/specs/dev/crypto.md

 where:

-- _Weight_ is a 64-bit, little-endian integer represents the total online stake in MicroAlgos
+- _Weight_ is a 64-bit, little-endian integer represents the participant's balance in MicroAlgos

 - _KeyLifeTime_ is a 64-bit, little-endian constant integer with value of 256